My great-grandfather's brother, Charles Sheppard

 Unfortunately, the Curator of the Shropshire Regimental Museum has informed us that there is no photo of that part of the ceremony.

 An excerpt from The Regimental Journal for 1935 reads :

 The Commanding Officer, in his reply, on behalf of the Battalion, spoke as follows : "I thank Your Royal Highness for coming here to-day to present these Colours and also for the kind remarks you have made.
 You may assure His Majesty that the honour of the Colours will be fully upheld by all ranks and that the spirit of the Regiment is as proud to-day as it has ever been and should the occasion arise that this Battalion should be called upon to serve, the young soldiers you see here now wiU acquit themselves as nobly as the veterans to whom we owe the Honours already inscribed on our Colours."

 The New Colours were then accorded a Royal Salute as they were marched back to their position, in slow time, to the National Anthem, and the Battalion, having reformed line, marched past H.R.H., the band playing the Regimental Quick March, "The Daughter of the Regiment."
 The Presentation Ceremony then concluded with the Advance in Review Order, followed by three hearty cheers for H.R.H.

-Sergt.
-Charles Sheppard had quite a distinguished career in the military, and his medals (Afghan War, 1878-80, Long Service and Good Conduct medal, Meritorious Service medal), named to him, are on display in the Shropshire Regimental Museum at Shewsbury Castle.
+Evidence of Charles Sheppard's distinguished career in the military are his medals (Afghan War, 1878-80, Long Service and Good Conduct medal, Meritorious Service medal), named to him.
+They are on display in the Shropshire Regimental Museum at Shewsbury Castle.
 His NCOs peaked forage cap of c.
 1890 is also on display.
 We have been informed by the curator of the museum that these items had been donated to the collection as long ago as 1961.